oracle-samples/pgx-samples/use-cases/superhero/README.md

 The archive contains the data file and graph configuration files: `hero-network.csv` and `config.json`.
 Please download the archive and extract it to `data` folder.

 The data file is a comma-separated text file (CSV) where each line describes an edge of the graph data.
-The following are a few lines excerpted from the data file.
+The following is a sample excerpted from the data file.

 ```
 "IRON MAN IV/JAMES R.","FORTUNE, DOMINIC"